 - Salad.
-Chop, add to your summer salad for the heat quotient.
+Chop and add to your summer salad for the heat quotient.

 - Dressing or dip.
-Mince and add it to the dip or salad dressing.
+Mince and add it to the drop or salad dressing.

 - Appetizer.
-Core the seeds and stuff it with cream cheese to bring an appetizer in a flash of a second.
+Core the seeds and stuff them with cream cheese to bring an appetizer in a flash of a second.